python/cpython/Doc/library/compiler.rst

 generated a concrete syntax tree.
 This tree is used to generate an abstract syntax tree (AST) and then Python bytecode.

-The full functionality of the package duplicates the builtin compiler provided with the Python interpreter.
+The full functionality of the package duplicates the built-in compiler provided with the Python interpreter.
 It is intended to match its behavior almost exactly.
 Why implement another compiler that does the same thing?
 The package is useful for a variety of purposes.
-It can be modified more easily than the builtin compiler.
+It can be modified more easily than the built-in compiler.
 The AST it generates is useful for analyzing Python source code.

 This chapter explains how the various components of the :mod:`compiler` package